AnadeOre/LaTeX-Guide/Guide/3- Styling.md

 ### Font styling

-As expected, font stylings are as easy as font sizes, here is the list:
+As expected, font styling are as easy as font sizes, here is the list:

 - `\textrm{}`: Roman,
 - `\textit{}`: _Italics_,